RithikaBejjanki/Bigadata-project/README.md

 ### 3.What are the counts and percentages of 'Non-Medicaid' and 'Medicaid'?

 The percentages of 'Non-Medicaid' and 'Medicaid' are represented in the pie chart subplot of the graph.
-The percentage value shown for each category represents the proportion of the total number of entries in the 'PAYER_FACTOR' column that belong to that category.
+By seeing the results we got to know that the percentage of non-medicaide is 73.93 and the percentage of medicaid is 26.07.The percentage value shown for each category represents the proportion of the total number of entries in the 'PAYER_FACTOR' column that belong to that category.

 ![3](https://user-images.githubusercontent.com/114270702/236306279-322905e9-76fe-4c7e-988e-b4ac57bf119e.jpeg)

 ### 4.Are there any significant differences in the distribution of allergies between males and females?

 We can observe an increase in the allergies for 'male', but not significant.
 The pie chart slices are labeled with the categories 'Male' and 'Female', and the percentage of each category is displayed in each slice using the 'autopct' parameter.
+The male percentage of atopic derm is 51.90 and the female percentage of atopic derm is 48.10.

 ![4](https://user-images.githubusercontent.com/114270702/236307129-5275f888-c983-48e4-a28d-6382309b3e2f.jpeg)